 25 Different Types of Houses From Around the World

-Houses From around the world
+Houses around the world

-Ever wondered about the different types of houses from around the world?
+Ever wondered about the different types of houses around the world?
 Since time began, people have been making a home for themselves.
 No matter the culture or the country, the concept of home has always been important.
 Whether it’s a place or a feeling, humans are constantly reimagining and redefining what a home means.

 Round houses in Burkina Faso

-house in Burkina Faso
+Houses in Burkina Faso

 “Honai” homes in Indonesia

-houses in Indonesia
+Houses in Indonesia

 In Papua, Indonesia, some families still live in the traditional homes called “honai” made from wooden slats and thatched roofs.
 Traditionally, fires are built in the centre of the round homes.